ICRAR/daliuge/docs/reference.rst

 #.
 Liou, J.C. and Palis, M.A., 1997, April.
 A comparison of general approaches
     to multiprocessor scheduling.
 In Parallel Processing Symposium, 1997.
     Proceedings., 11th International (pp. 152-156).
 IEEE.
+#.
+Jeannot, E., Mercier, G. and Tessier, F., 2014.
+Process placement in
+    multicore clusters: Algorithmic issues and practical techniques.
+    Parallel and Distributed Systems, IEEE Transactions on, 25(4), pp.993-1002.